Items tagged “breast”

-Egg shell calcifications in the breast are benign peripheral rim like calcifications Pathology They represent calcifications secondary to fat necrosis, calcification of oil cysts.
-Radiographic features thin rim like calcification (< 1mm in thickness) lucent centres small to several cent...
+Eggshell calcifications in the breast are benign peripheral rim like calcifications Pathology They represent calcifications secondary to fat necrosis, calcification of oil cysts.
+Radiographic features thin rim like calcification (< 1mm in thickness) lucent centres small to several centimet...

 Pseudocalcifications in the breast

 Pseudocalcifications and artifacts in the breast include gold deposits in lymph nodes from intramuscular gold therapy for rheumatoid arthritis adhesive tape deodorant film-screen artifacts They should be differentiated from parenchymal calcification.
-Precautions t...
+Precautions to be taken are t...

 Gestational and secretory hyperplasia